Enumerating Non-Stable Vector Bundles: Introduction

 We have the \emph{Serre splitting theorem}, which says that for a finitely generated projective module $P$ over a commutative noetherian ring $R$ of Krull dimension $d$, if its rank is at least $d+1$, then it has a free summand of rank $1$; and \emph{Bass cancellation theorem}: any finitely generated projective module $P$ over $R$ of rank at least $d+1$ is cancellative.

-So it's interesting to understand further cancellation properties of projective modules of lower rank.
-In order to use nice results in algebraic geometry, we restrict the case when the commutative ring $A$ is a $k$-algebra, $k$ is a field.
+So it is interesting to understand further cancellation properties of projective modules of lower rank.
+In order to better apply results in algebraic geometry, we restrict to the case when the commutative ring $A$ is a $k$-algebra, $k$ is a field.
 Even for $k$ algebraically closed ($k=\bar{k}$), Mohan Kumar \cite{Kum85} gives a negative answer in the case when the rank $n=d-2$ is prime ($d=\dim A$): there exists a rank $n=d-2$ stably free module which is not free.
 We are thus left to deal with $n=d$ and $n=d-1$.
 For the case $n=d$, Suslin \cite{Sus77a} confirms cancellation in the case $k=\bar{k}$.
-This result was later extended to the case where the base field is a $C_1$-field by Bhatwadekar \cite{Bha03}.
+This result was later extended to the case where the base field is a $C_1$-field by Bhatwadekar \cite[Theorem 4.1 and Remark 4.2]{Bha03}.
 For the case $n=d-1$, Fasel-Rao-Swan \cite{FRS} confirm cancellation for stably free modules in the case $k=\bar{k}$ (with other mild conditions).

-The goal of this article is to restudy the cancellation problem for projective modules over algebras, using modern tools.
-Precisely, we explore cancellation properties of projective modules using obstruction theory in $\mathbb{A}^1$-homotopy theory (hence we need to assume our affine $k$-algebra $A$ is smooth), following some ideas in \cite{AF14, AF15}.
+The goal of this article is to give some enumeration results on non-stable vector bundles (oriented, or symplectic) and restudy the cancellation problem for projective modules over algebras, using modern tools.
+Precisely, we establish some enumeration formulas for such non-stable vector bundles, and based on such formulas, we explore cancellation properties of projective modules using obstruction theory in $\mathbb{A}^1$-homotopy theory (hence we need to assume our affine $k$-algebra $A$ is smooth), following some ideas in \cite{AF14, AF15}.

-Concretely, we extend a topological result of James-Thomas \cite{JTh65} to the motivic homotopy setting, namely, we identify certain set of homotopy lifting classes with nice source and target with the cokernel of a certain map of abelian groups associated to some $\mathbb{A}^1$-homotopy classes.
+Concretely, we extend a topological result of James-Thomas \cite{JTh65} to the motivic homotopy setting, namely, we identify certain set of homotopy lifting classes with nice source and target---the mathematical objects we want to enumerate---with the cokernel of a certain map of abelian groups associated to some $\mathbb{A}^1$-homotopy classes.
 We then give a formula for that map, following the method of \cite{JTh65}; similar methods were also explored in \cite{Sut69}.
 This is essentially a study of the derived mapping space in $\mathbb{A}^1$-homotopy theory (see \Cref{bgl-comp}), taking advantage of the fact that stable things are abelian group objects even in the \emph{unstable} motivic homotopy category.